 Matsuyama School tries to communicate with parents through a variety of social and "old school" media!
 Many school wide communications are sent through an automated calling system.
 Notification of absences and reminders of school wide events will be sent via this system.
 We also have a Facebook page that can be found under "Matsuyama Elementary School Mighty Pines".
-The Principal and some teachers use the REMIND app to send quick texts to families of students in their class.
-The school also has a website that can be located at: http://matsuyama.scusd.edu/
+Some teachers use the REMIND app to send quick texts to families of students in their class.
+The school also has a website that be located can http://matsuyama.scusd.edu/